roderixgit/Scuba-Decompression-AI/README.md

 Gesellschaft für Tauch- und Überdruckmedizin (GTÜM) - GTÜM is the central scientific and medical society in Germany for diving medicine (Tauchsportmedizin), hyperbaric oxygen therapy (HBO / Überdruckmedizin), research on decompression physiology and safety, training and certification of diving physicians.

+## Notes

+Images generated using AI tools and included for illustrative purposes.